SO YOU WANT TO RACE CARS? Excellent!! Let’s get started…

 Average Cost: Roll Cage – $3,000; Seat, harness, net, fire bottle – under $1,000; Timing transponder – between $100 – $300 per year.

-DRIVER SAFETY GEAR: Helmet, balaclava, fire/race suit, racing gloves, racing shoes and socks.
+DRIVER SAFETY GEAR: Helmet, balaclava, fire/race suit, racing gloves, racing shoes and socks, HANS device (head and neck restraint system).

 Cost: Driver’s safety gear listed above – starts at around $650